Passion. You know it when you feel it. So when did you last feel passionate about a bank or a pension policy?

 Language is a tool of communication and – in the commercial sphere – of sales.
-One reason that brands like Virgin and Sky succeed is because of the friendly and concise way they have of explaining themselves in terms a million miles away from the corporate jargon prevalent at too many HQs.
+One reason that brands like Virgin Atlantic and Tesco succeed is because of the friendly and concise way they have of explaining themselves in terms a million miles away from the corporate jargon prevalent at too many HQs.

 Those of us in the communications industry need to regard ourselves as in a relentless Campaign for Plain Language, an endless War on Hype.

 Let’s recommit to it as a resolution for 2018.
 As an ex journo and the son of immigrants with less than perfect English, that really is something I can feel passionate about.